BMCV/segmetrics/README.md

 [2] L. Coelho, A. Shariff, and R. Murphy, "Nuclear segmentation in microscope cell images: A hand-segmented dataset and comparison of algorithms," in Proc.
 Int.
 Symp.
 Biomed.
 Imag., 2009, pp. 518–521.

-[3] P. Bamford, "Empirical comparison of cell segmentation algo- 1611 rithms using an annotated dataset," in Proc.
+[3] P. Bamford, "Empirical comparison of cell segmentation algorithms using an annotated dataset," in Proc.
 Int.
 Conf.
 Image Proc., 1612 vol. 2, 2003, pp. II-1073–1076.